 We include products we think are useful for our readers.
-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

 While genetics definitely play a role, there are several other factors that affect HDL levels.

-A large analysis of 42 studies with more than 800,000 participants found that olive oil was the only source of monounsaturated fat that seemed to reduce heart disease risk (3).
+A large analysis of 42 studies with more than 800,000 participants found that olive oil was the only source of monounsaturated fat that seemed to reduce heart disease risk (

-Extra virgin olive oil has more polyphenols than more processed olive oils, although the amount can still vary among different types and brands.
+Extra virgin olive oil has more polyphenols than processed olive oils, although the amount can still vary among different types and brands.

-The researchers found that participants’ HDL levels increased significantly more after they consumed the olive oil with the highest polyphenol content (6).
+The researchers found that participants’ HDL levels increased significantly more after they consumed the olive oil with the highest polyphenol content (

-Whenever possible, select high-quality, certified extra virgin olive oils, which tend to be highest in polyphenols.
+Whenever possible, select high quality, certified extra virgin olive oils, which tend to be highest in polyphenols.

-Bottom line: Extra virgin olive oil with a high polyphenol content has been shown to increase HDL levels in healthy people, the elderly and individuals with high cholesterol.
+Bottom line: Extra virgin olive oil with a high polyphenol content may increase HDL levels in healthy people, older adults, and individuals with high cholesterol.
 Extra virgin olive oil is available to purchase online.

-Low-carb and ketogenic diets provide a number of health benefits, including weight loss and reduced blood sugar levels.
+Low carb and ketogenic diets provide a number of health benefits, including weight loss and reduced blood sugar levels.

 Being physically active is important for heart health.

 Bottom line: Exercising several times per week can help raise HDL cholesterol and enhance its anti-inflammatory and antioxidant effects.
-High-intensity forms of exercise may be especially effective.
+High intensity forms of exercise may be especially effective.

-Studies have shown that coconut oil may reduce appetite, increase metabolic rate and help protect brain health, among other benefits.
+Studies have shown that coconut oil may reduce appetite, increase metabolic rate, and help protect brain health, among other benefits.

 Some people may be concerned about coconut oil’s effects on heart health due to its high saturated fat content.
 However, it appears that coconut oil is actually quite heart-healthy.

 Some studies have shown that coconut oil tends to raise HDL cholesterol more than many other types of fat.

-In contrast, the group who took soybean oil daily had a decrease in HDL cholesterol and an increase in the LDL-to-HDL ratio (29).
+In contrast, the group who took soybean oil daily had a decrease in HDL cholesterol and an increase in the LDL-to-HDL ratio (21).

 When it comes to the effect of nicotine replacement patches on HDL levels, research results have been mixed.

-Bottom line: Quitting smoking can increase HDL levels, improve HDL function and help protect heart health.
+Bottom line: Quitting smoking can increase HDL levels, improve HDL function, and help protect heart health.

 Purple produce contains antioxidants known as anthocyanins.